How to configure single sign-on (SSO) for ServiceNow

 - Click the Domain Settings link available on the top-right corner of the application.

-- In the Domain Name field, enter the name of the domain you want to add.
+- In the Add New Domain window, enter the name of the domain you want to add in the Domain Name field.

 - In the Add Domain Controllers field, click Discover.
 ADSelfService Plus will try to automatically discover the domain controllers associated with the domain.